muhammadhilman/muhammadhilman.github.io/_pages/about.md

 As a computer systems enthusiast with a keen interest in ***networks, clouds, and distributed systems***, I got a PhD in workflow systems, cloud scheduling, and resource management from Melbourne CLOUDS Laboratory, The University of Melbourne.

-At present, I am engaged in three flagship projects at Universitas Indonesia, and we are constantly pushing the boundaries of what is possible in our field.
+At present, I am engaged in four flagship projects at Universitas Indonesia, and we are constantly pushing the boundaries of what is possible in our field.

-* **Federated Infrastructure** includes research on efficient unified schema mapping for federated data and machine learning model compression for federated learning infrastructures.
+* **Federated Infrastructure** includes research on efficient unified schema mapping for federated data infrastructure and machine learning model compression for federated learning infrastructure.
 * **Real-time Streaming Infrastructures** includes research on distributed event streaming platforms, publish/subscribe techniques, and low-latency transport protocols with a focus on Kafka.
 * **GPU-based HPC Infrastructures** includes research on CUDA and ROCm code portability and the HPC infrastructure management platform.
 * **Container Orchestration** includes research on resource management of Kubernetes clusters and serverless platforms.